bboozzoo/integration/README.md

 Mender artifacts file are served from storage backend provided by Minio object storage in the reference setup.

+A demo setup uses `docker-compose.demo.yml` overlay file to override different aspects of configuration and can be used as an example when deploying to production.

 ### API Gateway certificate

 API Gateway certificate needs to be mounted into the gateway's container.
 This